Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     - As as user,

         1. I want the game to be played easily.
+        2. I want it to have nice estetics.
-        2. I want feedback once the game is done, such as who won.
+        3. I want feedback once the game is done, such as who won.
-        3. I want to reset the game when the game is finished.
+        4. I want to restart the game when the game is finished.
-        4. I want to know if the author has done some other games.
+        5. I want to know if the author has done some other games.

 -   ### Design